mehrighafar/shape_control_DLO_2/README.md

 - 45~74: the velocities of the 10 features (10*3)
 - 75~86: the velocities of the end-effectors
   - left end linear velocity (3) + left end angular velocity (3) + right end linear velocity (3) + right end angular velocity (3)
-  - The representation of the angular velocities is rotation vector.
+  - The representation of the angular velocities is a rotation vector.
 - 87~116: the desired positions of the 10 features (10*3)

-Note that in 2D environment, the dimension of the position of one feature is still three, but the value in the z axis is always zero.
+Note that in a 2D environment, the dimension of the position of one feature is still three, but the value in the z axis is always zero.

 #### Action